 Since ONTARIO requires licensing for all engine sizes, our most popular seller is the 150cc for inner city commuting and 300cc for the suburbs.

 50cc advantages: City use only with a top speed of 70km/h.
 Cheap insurance and great for students on the go.
 A 16 year old can own, operate and insure under their own name for much less than the cost of car insurance.
 The fact that they maintain their own insurance policy allows them to build their own insurance history so car insurance becomes much less down the road.
-Current models include Vespa Primavera 50, Vespa Sprint 50, Piaggio Fly 50, Piaggio Typhoon 50.
+Current models include Vespa Primavera 50, Vespa Sprint 50, Piaggio Liberty 50, Piaggio Typhoon 50.
 All using the same Italian built 4-Stroke, 4 Valve engine.
 This class includes the New Vespa Elettrica.

 150cc advantages: City and secondary roads with a top speed of 100km/h.
 Highway legal but not highway appropriate.
 4-Stroke, 3 Valve, fuel injected with quicker acceleration and better torque when carrying a passenger over the smaller 50cc model.
 Or most popular seller for the downtown commuter with current models that include the Vespa Primavera 150, Vespa Sprint 150 ABS, Piaggio Liberty 150.